yazan-alshekha/test/read07test.md

 2. Functions
  Functions let you group a series of statements together to perform a specific task.
 If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of statements).
-   1.Declarin a function
+  + Declarin a function
    ```
    function sayhello(){
    document.write('hello');
    }
    ```
-   2. Caling a function
+  + Caling a function
    ```
    sayhello();
    ```